 Benefit and Outlet liability assessments were discussed as defined below.
 Establishment of pipe lengths is based on the minimum standard top width of 6.1m (20'), the depth of the drain and the type of end treatment provided.
 The cost of additional top width requested by an owner is fully borne by that owner.
-The owner was reminded that the drainage report provides estimates of costs and the owner will only pay the actual cost shared on the basis of the assessment schedule.
-Lands eligible for the farm property class tax rate will be eligible for a grant from O.M.A.F.R.A. in the amount of 1/3 of their total cost assessment subject to the A.D.I.P. policies that are in place.
-Since this will be a secondary access to the lands, it is expected that the work will not qualify for a grant.
+The drainage report provides estimates of costs, and the owners will only pay the actual cost shared on the basis of the assessment schedule.
+Lands eligible for the farm property tax class will be eligible for a grant in the amount of 1/3 of their total cost assessment.
+The Town hopes to have the project approved by September, so it will likely be completed in the Fall.